 Bathroom was spacious.
 Shower room and toilet are in seperate stall.

-Toiletries are provided by Hotel On The Park, so no worries about not having any should you forget to bring your own during your stay.
+Toiletries are provided by Theme Park Hotel, so no worries about not having any should you forget to bring your own during your stay.

 Bedroom slippers are provided as well, with ‘Happy’ and ‘Feet’ embroided on it to keep our feet happy.